6 Fun Things to Do with Your Pet This Winter

 #5 Try Snowshoeing

-If you don’t want to specifically go camping but would still like to enjoy some outdoorsy time with your pet, then you may want to try some winter snowshoeing.
+If you don’t want to specifically go camping but would still like to enjoy some outdoorsy time with your pet, you may want to try winter snowshoeing.
 It’s a good way to give both of you a good physical workout.
-Just make sure that you are going on a pet-friendly route, and that you keep their limits in mind.
+Just make sure that you are going on a pet-friendly route and that you keep their limits in mind.

 Snowshoeing will bring both of you closer to nature, and they’ll surely love the workout as you are climbing.
 You can rely on each other as you are snowshoeing – your compass and their nose.
 Just remember to protect your dog’s paws by trimming the fur between their toes and rubbing a protectant balm on their foot pads to reduce the chance of frostbite or sores.

 If you are not fans of snow and cold weather, then you may want to go on a bigger overlanding trip to a warmer area.
 Arizona is fairly pleasant in winter; all you’ll need is a spring or fall jacket.
 Or, if you want to escape the cold entirely, then you may want to try Florida.
 You can easily catch a warm day at 82 degrees Fahrenheit temperature.
 The average winter temperature is 75 degrees, making it perfect for beach time for you and your pet.

 The good part about this type of activity is that you’ll be overlanding through the seasons.
 If you live north, you will be able to watch the seasons change every day as you travel with your pet.
 You may choose pet-friendly accommodations or go camping – whichever option is best for you.
 Once there, both of you can enjoy what the warmer weather has to offer.

 Trying to find the right vet for your companion?
 You can read more about choosing a vet that gets your pet here.